 National Academy of Osteopathy (Canada) is the largest provider of osteopathic education in the world, with alumni in 72 countries.
 It is the only osteopathy college to receive recognition award for teaching excellence from Ontario Minister of Training, Colleges and Universities.
 NAO is affiliated with Osteopathy Chronic Pain Clinics of Canada which has over 341 clinics in 32 countries.

 Contact National Academy of Osteopathy graduate, kinesiologist & manual osteopath Angela Waller, DOMP at:

 NAO is the largest provider of osteopathic education in the world, with alumni in 68 countries.
 Our alumni work in all Canadian provinces.
 To receive information on how to become a manual osteopath please send us an email to request NAO information package at email@example.com.
 Thank you.

 Thank you again, for everything.
 Your lectures and instructions have been motivating and inspirational.
 The great atmosphere on campus carried and encouraged me.
 Everyone is always friendly and humorous, helpful, understanding and kind.

 I appreciate your dedication to us, your students, tremendously.
 Whenever I had questions or concerns, you were available.
 Your business lectures are invaluable and truly priceless and I have been following them from day one.

-I am honoured and happy to continue my studies with the DO program.
-The students I know who are also taking the DO program have only the best things to say about it.
+I am honoured and happy to continue my studies.
+The students I know who are also taking the program have only the best things to say about it.
 I am excited!

 I think it was on the first or second lecture that you encouraged us to make a vision board.
 I made mine right away and the biggest picture was a print out of you and a former student, holding his diploma.
 One day, I knew, I was going to replace that picture with one of you and me, and my diploma.
 Mission accomplished, Sir!